 If you are an advanced athlete, you probably don’t do allocated technique session.

 In this case we use the warm-ups to address technical issues, areas for improvement or just using the warm-up as an opportunity to refine the Power Clean technique.

 Important is to have an intent and area to work on in your warm-up, rather than just going mindlessly through the motions.

 The art is to find the appropriate Power Clean variations to specifically work and improve the technical flaws in your Power Clean technique.

 Depending on the Power Clean variation, the training intensity is between 50 -70% 1RM.

 Take-away message: In order to answer the question of ‘How often should I do Power Cleans’, define your training goal first, look at the training intensities, training volumes and exertion levels required to target your specific training goal and keep the required recovery times for the different Power Clean workouts in mind to determine the training frequency.

 Power Clean Conclusions

-The Power Clean is a derivative from the Olympic Weightlifting exercise the Clean and offers a variety of benefits to enhance sport performance (if executed correctly).
+The Power Clean is a derivative from the Olympic Weightlifting exercise the Clean and offers a variety of benefits to enhance sports performance.

 - Enhancing power production